babel/website/docs/learn-es6.md

 <blockquote class="babel-callout babel-callout-warning">
   <h4>Additional polyfill needed</h4>
   <p>
-    Since babel defaults to using common.js modules, it does not include the polyfill for the module loader API.
+    Since Babel defaults to using common.js modules, it does not include the polyfill for the module loader API.
 Get it
     <a href="https://github.com/ModuleLoader/es6-module-loader">here</a>.
   </p>